jharwell/sierra/docs/src/tutorials/project/project.rst

 Creating a New SIERRA Project
 =============================

 #.
-Create the directory which will hold your :term:`Project`, in a directory
+Create the directory which will hold your :term:`Project`.
+The directory your
-   named ``projects``. ``projects`` must be on on :envvar:`SIERRA_PROJECT_PATH` (or alternatively, :envvar:`PYTHONPATH`) or SIERRA won't be able to find it.
+   project must be on :envvar:`SIERRA_PROJECT_PATH` or SIERRA won't be able to find your project.
 You should use :envvar:`SIERRA_PROJECT_PATH` though, because it is more self-documenting.

-   For example, if your project is ``proj-awesome``, and that directory is in ``projects`` as ``/path/to/projects/proj-awesome``, and the path to ``/path/to/projects`` needs to be on :envvar:`SIERRA_PROJECT_PATH`.
+   For example, if your project is ``proj-awesome``, and that directory is in ``projects`` as ``/path/to/projects/proj-awesome``, then ``/path/to/projects`` needs to be on :envvar:`SIERRA_PROJECT_PATH`.

    ..
-NOTE:: The name of the library C++ SIERRA will tell ARGoS to search for
+NOTE:: The name of the library C++ SIERRA will tell :term:`ARGoS` to
-      on :envvar:`ARGOS_PLUGIN_PATH` when looking for controller and loop function definitions is computed from the project name.
+      search for on :envvar:`ARGOS_PLUGIN_PATH` when looking for controller and loop function definitions is computed from the project name.
 For example if you pass ``--project=project-awesome``, then SIERRA will tell ARGoS to search in ``proj-awesome.so`` for both loop function and controller definitions via XML changes.

    ..
 NOTE:: SIERRA does `not` modify :envvar:`ARGOS_PLUGIN_PATH`, so you will
              need to make sure that the directories containing the necessary